Steve Padilla: Tenure

-During his tenure as mayor, he is credited with reinvigorating efforts to bring a four-year university to Chula Vista and building a diverse coalition of interests around a large waterfront development project for the city.

-Padilla sought to focus on revitalization for the city's aging downtown area and the addition of parks and open spaces.
-His focus on downtown redevelopment earned him both allies and strong critics, who feared redevelopment of the city's downtown area would bring larger buildings and population.
-He gained significant attention in the region while leading the city in an evaluation of options for energy independence, resulting in a very public battle and debate with the area's public utility, San Diego Gas & Electric.

 In collaboration the San Diego Unified Port District, Padilla played a key role in initiating the Bay-front Master Plan, an effort to develop 500 acre waterfront to hot public parks, hotels, restaurants, shops and new housing.

 While mayor, he launched a Give a Book drive, which saw the donation of more than 100,000 books to underprivileged children in San Diego County.

+In 2003, The Star-News executive editor Michael C. Burgess wrote a column interpreted from comments Padilla made about the Mid-Bayfront community during a speech at the San Diego Country Club.
+Padilla defended his own words, claiming Burgess misunderstood his statement and wrongfully quoted him.

 Under Padilla's leadership, Chula Vista was selected as the American site for the University Park and Research Center (UPRC), beating out other cities across the nation.
 On March 28, 2006, the Chula Vista City Council gave approval to the National Energy Center for Sustainable Communities, which would be the first component of the UPRC.

-While mayor, he held numerous local, regional, state-wide and national posts during his term as mayor and since including; the board of the San Diego Association of Governments (SANDAG), the League of California Cities and the United States Conference of Mayors..
+While mayor, he held numerous local, regional, state-wide and national posts during his term as mayor and since including; the board of the San Diego Association of Governments (SANDAG), the League of California Cities and the United States Conference of Mayors.
 He also chaired the SANDAG Public Safety Committee.